natelewis/pi-led-matrix/README.md

 # Raspberry Pi LED Matrix Playground

-This is a collection of widgets and helpers to drive a LED matrix of any size created with WS2812B LED strips.
-To work with this locally without a LED matrix, the library will detect you are not in the live environment and use `cv2` to render the matrix locally.
+This is a collection of examples and a API wrapper to simplify driving a LED matrix of any size created with WS2812B LED strips.
+To work with this locally without a LED matrix, the library will detect you are not in the live environment and render the matrix locally.

 ## Virtual Env setup

-You can emulate the LED array locally.
-It detects you do not have any of the adafruit modules installed and fails over to virtual mode.
-Currently limited to animations only, your event loop must be < 100ms.
-If you are not animating you can import the `delay()` function to keep the virtual matrix up.
+When emulating the LED array locally, it detects you do not have any of the adafruit modules installed and fails over to virtual mode.
+When building your event loop for animations they must be no less than 100ms.
+If you are not animating and wish to keep your virtual LED image up use the `delay(ms)`.

 ```bash
 pip3 install opencv-python